Close

 Ph.D.
 Student David SuttonDavid Sutton - Integrated Research

 David's goal is to study efficient and optimal methodology to transport solid wastes and recyclables from county to destination in Tennessee.
 The proposed methods used in this study may include geospatial analysis, python data analysis, machine learning model building, and prediction based on various scenarios.
-Factors such as, not limited to, climate change, population migration, socioeconomic index, groundwater quality in landfills, landfill capacity and life span, and recycling technology, will be used in the modeling process to optimize best management plans for future use.
+Factors such as, but not limited to, climate change, population migration, socioeconomic index, groundwater quality in landfills, landfill capacity and life span, and recycling technology, will be used in the modeling process to optimize best management plans for future use.

 PhD Student Christopher WatersChristopher Waters- Biology